TennisSprinterkb/MySQuence/README.md

 ## Instructions
 In order to use the app you will have to sign-up or login, and for instructors make sure you enter in your certificate number to make sure you have access to the instructor page.
-Once logged in, you will be able to navigate through the app to a variety of features.
+Once logged in, you will be able to navigate through the app to a variety of features.But most of all enjoy the app!

 ## The App
 You can access the app [here](https://mysequence.herokuapp.com/)